 Make the Dressing

-Combine vinegar, 1 tsp. olive oil, and a pinch of salt and pepper in another mixing bowl.
+Combine seasoned rice vinegar, 1 tsp. olive oil, and a pinch of salt and pepper in a mixing bowl.

 Make the Salad